 - When to distribute Forms W-2, 1095-C, and 1099-MISC

 It also includes deposit due dates for important payments as well as the dates within which employers may make lawful shortfall deposits.

 Note – Social Security Tax Deferrals from 2020:

 Payment of deferred employer share of social security tax from 2020

-If an employer deferred paying the employer's share of social security tax or the railroad retirement tax equivalent in 2020, 50% of the employer share of social security tax is due by January 3, 2022.
+If the employer deferred paying the employer share of social security tax or the railroad retirement tax equivalent in 2020, 50% of the deferred amount of the employer share of social security tax was due by January 3, 2022.
 The remaining 50% of the deferred amount of the employer share of social security tax is due by January 3, 2023.
-Payments or deposits made before January 3, 2022, are first applied against the payment due by January 3, 2022, and then applied against the payment due on January 3, 2023.
+Payments or deposits made before January 3, 2022, were first applied against the payment due by January 3, 2022, and then applied against the payment due on January 3, 2023.
 See the employment tax return for more information, including how to pay the deferred amount.

 Deposit Social Security, Medicare, and Withheld Income Tax

 Payers of gambling winnings must file with the IRS, Form 1096 along with Copy A of all the Forms W-2G you issued for 2022.
 If Forms W-2G are filed electronically, the due date for filing them with the IRS is March 31.